 3. Scotiabank Women Initiative

-The Scotiabank Women Initiative is not a grant but a program for those who identify as women or non-binary.
+The Scotiabank Women Initiative is not a grant but a program for the bank’s clients who identify as women or non-binary.
 It’s designed to increase their economic and professional opportunities to be successful through access to capital, advisory services, and mentorship.

 4. DELIA Micro Loan Program

-The DELIA Micro Loan Program is offered through the Northumberland Community Futures Development Corporation with funding from FedDev Ontario and the federal government.
-It provides affordable $15,000 loans to women-owned, for-profit businesses across Canada.
-You must be a Canadian citizen or permanent resident, reside in Canada, be a sole proprietor or an organization that is more than 50% woman-owned, and be at least 19 years old to qualify.
+The DELIA Micro Loan Program is offered through Nventure (formerly the Northumberland Community Futures Development Corporation) with funding from FedDev Ontario and the federal government.
+It provides up to $15,000 low-interest loans to women-owned, for-profit businesses across Canada.
+Applicants must be Canadian citizens or permanent residents, reside in Canada, be a sole proprietor or an organization that is more than 50% woman-owned, and be at least 19 years old to qualify.

 5. Amber Grant for Women

 Open to both Canadian and American women entrepreneurs, the Amber Grant offers a $10,000 grant each month.
 Monthly winners are also eligible to win another $25,000 at the end of the year.
-The deadline to qualify for the $10,000 September grant is September 30, 2024.
-Note: there is a $15 application fee.
+The deadline to qualify for the $10,000 February grant is February 28, 2025.
+Note: There is a $15 application fee.

 6. Community Business Development Corporations (CBDCs)